Greene County News Digest - Xenia Gazette

 XENIA — Greene Memorial Hospital, 1141 North Monroe Drive, will host a Public Safety Fair and Open House 2-4:30 p.m.
 Sunday, April 15.
 Enjoy fun activities and food while picking up some safety tips.

 This event features Disney Junior Channel’s Doc McStuffins as the featured guest, a teddy bear clinic, bicycle safety station, and kids will be able to explore emergency vehicles.
-The event also features hospital tours and a health fair that includes free health screenings and wellness information.
-A balloon artist, face painting, music and other entertainment will be provided.
+The safety fair is free to the public.
 Visitors 18 years and older who pre-register are eligible to win door prizes.
-For more information or to register, visit www.ketteringhealth.org/emergency.
+For more information or to register visit www.ketteringhealth.org/emergency.

 Road closure